-And in this post, I’ll share some of the blogging tips I wished I knew when I started.
+In this post, I’ll share the 20 blogging tips I wish I had known when I started.

 Let’s get to it.

 Don’t mess around on the blogosphere on things you don’t care about.
 You won’t stick with it.

 Plus, your content will likely also be the same as everyone else’s, which makes competing hard.
 So choose something you love.

 If the top-ranking articles consistently grind your gears because they’re wrong or give bad advice, this is a sign of a good niche.
 Make it your task to set the record straight.

 Ideally, the niche should be profitable.
 By that, I mean that there are actual people paying for products and services.

 Google your niche (or relevant keywords) and see if the ranking sites are monetizing.
 It can be from ads, affiliate marketing, products (courses, e-commerce, books, etc.), software, and services (consulting, actual execution, speaking, etc.).
 If they are monetizing, it probably means there is a market.